MicrosoftDocs/mesh-docs/mesh/Includes/custom-immersive-spaces-ports-firewall.md

 > [!TIP]
 > In addition to firewall allow lists, WebSlates require that environment developers add the URL's domain to the Unity WebSlate component's allow list as well.
 >
-> For more information about WebSlate security and allowlisting, see how to [Display and interact with Web content in Microsoft Mesh | Microsoft Learn](../develop/enhance-your-environment/webcontent.md).
+> For more information about WebSlate security and allowlisting, see [WebSlate performance and security](../develop/enhance-your-environment/web-content/webslate-performance-and-security.md).

 [service-tag]: /azure/virtual-network/service-tags-overview
 [service-tag-api]: /azure/virtual-network/service-tags-overview#use-the-service-tag-discovery-api